“The Return of the Prodigal Son”

 It may have taken five episodes, but Mad Men has finally hit its stride.
 For the first time since the pilot, everything falls together perfectly.
 As I’ve said before, the action is in the interaction.

-Character combinations that have been hitherto underrated and underused now crackle with chemistry.
+Character combinations that had been underrated and underused now crackle with chemistry.
 Likewise, the whole episode has a calming sense of unity that had been missing in the previous installments.
 In a sense, “5G” sets the standard for the rest of season one.

 At first glance, it will appear that the episode is still reveling in low-stakes entertainment — Peggy and Joan engage in some accidental office gossip, while account executive Ken Cosgrove gets a short story published in The Atlantic, sparking intense jealousy in his co-workers.
-But that’s nothing compared to what comes next.
+But then Mad Men delivers a sudden plot twist that surprisingly elevates the episode to a higher plane.

-The biggest revelation of the series occurs when a man named Adam Whitman shows up at the Sterling Cooper office claiming to be Don’s half-brother.
-He found Don’s photograph in a newspaper, and is overjoyed to find out that “Dick Whitman” is alive and well.
+The biggest revelation of the series occurs when a man named Adam Whitman shows up to the Sterling Cooper office claiming to be Don’s half-brother.
+He found Don’s photograph in a newspaper and is overjoyed to find out that “Dick Whitman” is alive and well.

 Like seeing a ghost, he remarks.